Introduction

 Carotid Body Tumor

 Carotid body tumors are typically slow-growing, painless masses found most commonly in the fourth and fifth decades.[8]
-These tumors may present with lower cranial nerve signs given the anatomical relationship of the carotid body within the sheath to these nerves.
+Given the anatomical relationship of the carotid body within the sheath to these nerves, these tumors may present with lower cranial nerve signs.
 Although the pathogenesis of these tumors is unclear, they are paragangliomas arising from the neural tissue in the carotid body.
 Surgical removal is recommended; this involves ligation and bypass of the carotid artery bypass and, as such, is a high-risk procedure.[19]

 Lemierre Syndrome

-Lemierre Syndrome, a suppurative jugular thrombophlebitis, is a serious sequela of odontogenic or oropharyngeal infection.
-Infection typically spreads from the lateral pharyngeal space to the carotid sheath, where it can seed the internal jugular vein, precipitate septicemia, generate septic emboli, and erode the carotid artery.
+Lemierre syndrome, suppurative jugular thrombophlebitis, is a serious odontogenic or oropharyngeal infection sequela.
+Infection typically spreads from the lateral pharyngeal space to the carotid sheath, which can seed the internal jugular vein, precipitate septicemia, generate septic emboli, and erode the carotid artery.
 It is typically due to Fusobacterium or Bacteroides species.
-While it is uncommon in the antibiotic era, patients with poor dental hygiene and limited access to the healthcare system are still at risk.
-[20]
+While it is uncommon in the antibiotic era, patients with poor dental hygiene and limited access to the healthcare system are still at risk.[20]

 Other Issues